yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 the JWT MUST contain an "aud" (audience) claim that can be used to determine whether the JWT is being used by an intended party or was substituted by an attacker at an unintended party.
-Furthermore, the relying party or application MUST validate the audience value and if the audience value is not associated with the recipient, it MUST reject the JWT.
+Furthermore, the relying party or application MUST validate the audience value and if the audience value is not present or not associated with the recipient, it MUST reject the JWT.

 ## Do Not Trust Received Claims